6.1.1sr - SRTC Procedure: Disability Services

 - It is the student’s responsibility to contact the Disability Services Coordinator each term to request continued accommodations.

-- Follows-up is conducted throughout the term to review, update, or continue accommodations.
+- Follow-up is conducted throughout the term.

 Services Provided May Include: